open-world-agents/open-world-agents/docs/env/index.md

 Additionally, **Runnable** can be used to model Threads/Processes that execute in the background.
 This is a parent class of `Listener` and supports `start/stop/join` operations on the user side.
 Developers must implement the `loop` methods, which is equivalent to `run` in `threading.Thread`.

-These **Callable, Listener, Runnable** components are managed through the `CALLABLES, LISTENERS, RUNNABLES` registries in the `owa.registry` module.
+These **Callable, Listener, Runnable** components are managed through the `CALLABLES, LISTENERS, RUNNABLES` registries in the `owa.core.registry` module.
 To register each component, use `CALLABLES.register`, `LISTENERS.register`, or `RUNNABLES.register` respectively.

-Furthermore, collections of Callable, Listener, and Runnable objects that perform specific roles are managed as `EnvPlugin` modules. `EnvPlugins` are activated via the `activate_module` function inside the `owa.registry` module, during which their callables/listeners/runnables are systematically added to the global registry.
+Furthermore, collections of Callable, Listener, and Runnable objects that perform specific roles are managed as `EnvPlugin` modules. `EnvPlugins` are activated via the `activate_module` function inside the `owa.core.registry` module, during which their callables/listeners/runnables are systematically added to the global registry.

 ## 3. Detailed Explanation of Core Logic